 As a jack-of-all-trades, you’re exposed to various risks based the type of work you’re doing.
-Cheap handyman insurance with basic general liability coverage can help protect you from many of the unexpected financial challenges that could result from those risks.
+Handyman insurance with basic general liability coverage can help protect you from many of the unexpected financial challenges that could result from those risks.
 Handyman insurance protects your business from lawsuits with rates as low as $30/mo.

 Everyone at some point in time is going to need the services of a good, reliable and trustworthy handyman.
 A handyman is a person skilled at a wide range of repairs, typically around the home.
 These tasks include trade skills, repair work, maintenance work, both interior and exterior, and are sometimes described as “odd jobs”, “fix-up tasks”, and include light plumbing jobs such as fixing a leaky toilet or light electric jobs such as changing a light fixture.